leandrofarinha8-lang/DEEC-Music-Game/README.md

 # DEEC-Music-Game

 ## Tests
-On the *tests* folder the files should be able to run by themselves (or have the least amount of dependencies possible), this will make testing easier.
-On the src *folder* the code should be more compartimentated and reusable (ex: have a graphics library, pins definitions, etc).
+~On the *tests* folder the files should be able to run by themselves (or have the least amount of dependencies possible), this will make testing easier.
+On the src *folder* the code should be more compartimentated and reusable (ex: have a graphics library, pins definitions, etc).~

+If no more errors are found tests are done.

 ## Data
-At some point this should be the things you need to store on the SD.
+This contains all the data that should be stored on the SD for a basic build of the game.
+If you want to create maps add a folder with the map name to /MAPS and follow the structure described bellow.

 IMPORTANT NOTE: SD.h allows a max of 8 char for file name and 3 for a file extension.